ancilcleetus/ancilcleetus/README.md

 ## Glad to see you here! &nbsp; ![visitors](https://vbr.nathanchung.dev/badge?page_id=ancilcleetus.ancilcleetus)

 I am a self-taught Artificial Intelligence Engineer with a formal academic background in Electronics Design, with a Masters Degree in VLSI and Embedded Systems.
 After working for 4+ years in the ﬁeld of Electronics Design as a Hardware Design Engineer, Verification Engineer and Product Researcher, I made a career switch to the field of Artificial Intelligence in March 2021.
 I have got 3 years of experience working as a Deep Learning Engineer in India with focus on Computer Vision.
-At present, I'm building expertise in other areas of Artificial Intelligence such as NLP (Natural Language Processing), Generative AI, LLMs (Large Language Models), Multimodal AI and AI Agents.
+At present, I'm building expertise in other areas of Artificial Intelligence such as Natural Language Processing (NLP), Generative AI, Large Language Models (LLMs), Multimodal AI and AI Agents.

 Since I don't have a formal Computer Science background, I know that I have a lot to learn.
 I have to make a solid foundation in Computer Science in general and Artificial Intelligence in particular.